 Prevention Strategy 7: Why Only Eating Pasture

-Raised Animals is so Important
+Raised Meat is so Important

 This issue is so important for cancer prevention.
 The media constantly bombards us with messages about the necessity for our children to drink milk for good health.
 Milk is advertised to be an important source of calcium and vitamin D. I spoke about the importance of vitamin D and its role in the prevention of breast cancer in an earlier blog.
 I need to stress that the opinions expressed in today’s blog, although based on fact, are still my opinion.
 I no longer eat meat that is not labelled “Pasture Raised” and frankly I no longer drink or consume dairy products.
 As a cancer survivor, I feel more vulnerable than others to the effects of hormones in my food so my decision may be a bit extreme for others.